data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/testing/smoke-testing/_index.md

 ### Miscellaneous

 - [Smoke Testing on Guru99](https://www.guru99.com/smoke-testing.html) : This web page provides a comprehensive guide on smoke testing.
-- [Smoke Testing" on GeeksforGeeks](https://www.geeksforgeeks.org/smoke-testing-software-testing/) : This web page offers a detailed explanation of smoke testing and its importance in software development.
+- [Smoke Testing on GeeksforGeeks](https://www.geeksforgeeks.org/smoke-testing-software-testing/) : This web page offers a detailed explanation of smoke testing and its importance in software development.